-All software is categorized by its usage or by the scientific field that uses it.
+All software below is categorized by its usage or by the scientific field that uses it.
 Each software package contains a link to documentation, its availability, and a short description.
 Availability is broken down into 3 categories:

 - Open Source